 - 1. Same as Case 1, but TLR Level 3b ends at 00:40 and becomes TLR Level 1. - 2.
-Firm Market Flows and all Interchange Transactions using Firm Point-to-Point Transmission Service will start as scheduled. - 3.
-Non-firm Market Flows and all Interchange Transactions using Non-firm Point-to-Point Transmission Service may be loaded immediately.
+All Interchange Transactions using Firm Point-to-Point Transmission Service will start as scheduled. - 3.
+All Interchange Transactions using Non-firm Point-to-Point Transmission Service may be loaded immediately.

+Appendix G

-Appendix G. Examples of On-Path and Off-Path Mitigation
+Examples of On-Path and Off-Path Mitigation